Welcome to today's edition of the Rush 24-7 podcast.

 He's somebody we should feel sorry for.

-It's all part of the limbaugh theorem.
+It's all part of the Limbaugh theorem.

-Just in the last three weeks or month.
+Just in the last three weeks or months.

 I'll get the answer to that very quickly.

-There's been a study that was that was conducted.
+There's been a study that was conducted.

 Is it better to be right than to be happy?

-That was here's what happened on this.
+That was, well, here's what happened on this.

-It was part of an unusual experiment, spearmint for those of you in Rio Linda.
+It was part of an unusual experiment, spearmint for those of you in Riolinda.

 The husband, yes, this is a study of marital relationships.